yangchiu/dumping-files-through-telnet/README.md

 # dumping-files-through-telnet
-- downloading files from a server which has no samba or ftp service to local through telnet.
+- downloading files from a server without samba or ftp service.
-- if size of file to be downloaded is hundreds of KBs, it's would block for a long time.
+- if the size of file to be downloaded is hundreds of KBs, it's would block for a long time.
-- if arg is start with '/', downloaded files would be located at your local root directory (e.g. C://), else it would be located at current path.
+- if arg is beginning with '/', downloaded files would be located at your local root directory (e.g. C://), else it would be located at current directory.

 #### Prerequisite
 - python 2.7